ganeti/ganeti/doc/design-2.0-master-daemon.rst

 - archive job (see the job queue design doc)
 - wait for job change, which allows a client to wait without polling

+For more details, see the job queue design document.

 Daemon implementation
 ~~~~~~~~~~~~~~~~~~~~~

 The daemon will be based around a main I/O thread that will wait for
 new requests from the clients, and that does the setup/shutdown of the
 other thread (pools).

 There will two other classes of threads in the daemon: